 Higher functional expectation from current generation amputees has created a greater demand for lengthening short residual limbs.
 Twenty years ago, most amputees’ goal was simply to be able to walk again with the prosthetic leg.
 Nowadays, many amputees would like not only to walk, but also to run and play sports.
 To meet this higher functional demand, many patients living with an amputated limb are exploring if lengthening their residual limb will enable them to live more active lives.

 What are the treatment options for patients with short residual limbs?

 The treatment options for amputees with short residual limbs are to have the stump prosthesis modified and/or to lengthen the residual limb.
 Limb lengthening is usually achieved, by surgically attaching an external fixator and then performing an osteotomy (bone cut).
 The external fixator is adjusted daily to very gradually lengthen the bone.
 For short residual femurs in high above knee amputations, prosthetic fitting may be particularly challenging.
 NuVasive’s Precice Freedom Nail is designed to lengthen short above-knee amputation stumps without the need of an external fixator.
 Lengthening the residual limb can significantly improve prosthetic fit and function, and may enable the patient to be more physically active.

-Why come to the International Center for Limb Lengthening for treatment of short residual limbs after amputation?
+Why choose the International Center for Limb Lengthening for treatment of short residual limbs after amputation?

 Limb Lengthening is a complex process.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with short residual limbs after amputation achieve their best possible result.